Nicholas C. Dias

 2017 First Draft News, Senior Research Fellow

-Led research on social bots targeting the 2017 UK General Election, devised social-network monitoring processes for First Draft’s election projects, and wrote editorials and teaching materials.
+Led research on social bots targeting the 2017 UK General Election.
+Devised social-network monitoring processes for First Draft’s election projects.
+Wrote editorials and teaching materials.
+Taught workshops for journalists on how to monitor social media for misinformation, check the authenticity of claims and images, and write effective fact-checks.

 Research